Estadio Municipal de Ensenada

-The Estadio Municipal de Ensenada is a multi-use stadium in Ensenada, Baja California, Mexico.
-It is used mostly for football matches and is the home stadium for Cuervos de Ensenada.
+The Estadio Municipal de Ensenada, officially named Estadio de la Unidad Deportiva Raúl Ramírez Lozano, is a multi-use stadium in Ensenada, Baja California, Mexico.
+It is used mostly for football matches and is the home stadium for Ensenada F.C.
 It was also planned to be the home venue for Atlético Ensenada.
 The stadium has a capacity of 7,600 people.